reflectoring/reflectoring.github.io/_posts/2021-09-20-verifying-lists-using-assertj.md

 ### Field Filtering with Basic Condition

 Previously, [we wanted to assert that there is a person in our application that is named “Tony”](#filtering-with-basic-conditions).
-This example will show us howwe can do this using field filtering:
+This example will show us how we can do this using field filtering:

 ```java
 @Test